 Medicare Advantage Enrollment

-Unlike supplemental Medicare insurance, you can’t enroll in Medicare Advantage year-round.
-There are specific Enrollment periods are designated time periods to enroll or disenroll from the various parts of Medicare.
-There are six Medicare enrollment periods. for enrolling in an Advantage plan.
+You can’t enroll in Medicare Advantage year-round.
+There are specific enrollment periods for enrolling in an Advantage plan.
 The same is true if you want to switch plans.

 Do You Still Have Questions?